AllgeierSchweiz/aihackers/README.md

 Navigate to Power Apps and log in to your account.
 Locate the option to import a solution and upload the downloaded FoodFightersSLN file.
 Follow the on-screen prompts to complete the import process.

 Set Up Connections:

-After importing the solution, set up connections and sure that credentials are correctly configured.
+After importing the solution, set up connections and sure that credentials are correctly configured (Keyvault, Outlook, Reflex Trigger).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Setting up fabric